paulross/PyCppContainers/docs/sphinx/source/introduction.rst

     }

-There is no error handling here and all errors are runtime errors.
+There is no error handling here, all errors would be runtime errors.

 However if you need to support other object types, say lists of ``int``, ``str``, ``bytes`` then each one needs a pair of hand written functions.
 It gets worse when you want to support other containers such as (``tuple``, ``list``, ``set``, ``frozenset``, ``dict``).